 NOTE: you must register a year ahead of time for student teaching with or without an internship.

-Information about Post Baccalaureate undergraduate-level K-12 Certification in various languages is also available through the Office of Graduate Studies (610) 436-2943 or the Secondary Education Advisement Center at 251 Greene Library, (610) 436-3063.
+Information about Post Baccalaureate undergraduate-level K-12 Certification in various languages is also available through the Graduate School (610) 436-2943 or the Secondary Education Advisement Center at 251 Greene Library, (610) 436-3063.

 For more information, please contact:

 West Chester, PA 19383

 Dr. Stacey Schlau